barryclark/jekyll-now/_posts/2019-08-04-Homelab-Part-1-(PiHole).md

 title: Homelab Part 1 (PiHole)
 ---

-This series is going to document my first serious look into homelabbing.
+This series is going to document my first serious look into home-labbing.
 I have been doing little bits here and there over the past few years.
-Automating this, hosting that, trying so many times and never quite succeding to create a VPN into my home network.
+Automating this, hosting that, trying so many times and never quite succeeding to create a VPN into my home network.
 Over these years I have always had one thing holding me back.
 I have not been on my own network.
 I have been sharing one with lots of other people, which meant breaking things was not an option really.
 I'm pretty sure without breaking a lot of things, I cannot get this to work.

 So here I am, finally with my own network.
 A strange network running off a Three unlimited data phone plan plugged into an OpenWRT Archer C7, but my network still.
 In the future in a prologue I will go into how I made the first section work, that was hard enough.
-But for now, I am going to talk about my first addition to the lab, one that it appears many people start with and the most clear to me for its benifits and ease of set up.
+But for now, I am going to talk about my first addition to the lab, one that it appears many people start with and the most clear to me for its benefits and ease of set up.
 PiHole.

 The hardware I used:
-* Raspberry Pi (I used the 3b as this was what I had although I have heard it works pefectly on a Pi Zero)
+* Raspberry Pi (I used the 3b as this was what I had although I have heard it works perfectly on a Pi Zero)
 * An SD Card

 The software I used: